Germ 5-10 days

 You get the delightful, distinctive taste of beets without the sometimes inconvenient red stain.
-This variety was developed in Holland and is also known as Albina Verdura.
-Roots are a dusky white and somewhat elongated.
-A great counterpoint in salads and a very good baker.
-100 seeds.
+The flavorful roots are a dusky white and a great counterpoint in salads.
+100 seeds

 Indoors – 1/2” deep, 4-6 weeks before the last heavy frost.
 Sow into individual cells, transplant out as soon as possible (when first true leaves appear.)
 3” apart in early spring, as soon as soil can be worked.